timat33/GNN/README.md

+Update 05/11 - 10am - Kathi:
+So far I have:
+- created generating Dataset function
+- plotting original data
+- implemented all models (without MMD so far)

+My next goals are to:
+- implement MMD and plot it against each each other
+- unify plotting to make it look pretty!
+- add a section for comments at the end of the notebook
+- do the visualization for the hyperparameters and choose good and bad examples

 Update 01/11 - 4pm - Kathi:

 - I added a folder for MMD including the main MMD file, a unit test (ran successfully) and an init file so we can call it in our other files